When it comes to food, Hanoi is our favorite city in Vietnam. That’s saying a lot considering how good Vietnamese food is throughout the country.

 I’m perfectly happy with street food, but I thought it might be nice to include one nice restaurant on this list.

 I got the idea when someone reached out to us on Instagram and asked if we wanted more restaurant suggestions in Hanoi I said yes, of course, and one of the places she recommended was Chim Sao.
-I was impressed by their reviews so I went.
+She described it as one of the best restaurants in Hanoi.
+I was impressed with their reviews so I went.